Museum of Antiquities of the University of Leipzig

 Can I buy tickets online?

-Check the official website for information regarding ticket purchases and availability.
+Check the official website for options regarding online ticket purchases to save time on your visit.

 Are there restrooms and cafes?

-Facilities such as restrooms and cafés may be available; consult the official website for details.
+Facilities such as restrooms are typically available; however, check the official website for specifics regarding on-site cafes or dining options.

 What should I wear?